ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-date-input/readme.md

 - a full ISO 8601 timestamp such as `2024-02-20T15:30:00.000Z`

 When a valid `value` is provided, the component hydrates the internal year, month, and day fields and normalizes its aggregate value to a full UTC ISO timestamp.

+There is no dedicated aggregate value event in this change.
+The component continues to emit the existing field-level `inputOnInput` and `inputOnChange` events, and the normalized aggregate value can be read from `event.target.value` on the host element.

 ### Forms